berthott/laravel-crudable/readme.md

 * Additionally it registers
   * Destroy many, *delete*  `yourmodels/destroy_many` => delete many entities by their given ids
   * Schema, *get* `yourmodels/schema` => get the database schema
+* Add relations implementing one of the following methods
+  * `attachables()` to attach existing related models to the model
+  * `creatables()` to create new related models and attach them to the model
+  * `customRelations()` to implement your very own behavior for adding relations to the model
 * For more information on how to setup certain features see `\berthott\Crudable\Models\Traits\Crudable`.

 ## Options